A Step-By-Step Guide On How To Move Schools Easily

 TIP: Before the last day of school, you may also want to:

-• Ask your daughter’s current teacher if you can pass his or her email details on to the new teacher, so they can discuss your daughter’s progress.
+• Ask your daughter’s current teacher if you can pass their email on to the new teacher, so they can discuss your daughter’s progress.

 • Collect samples of your daughter’s work or her current exercise books to show the new teacher.